Danny Glover (footballer)

 Glover followed his father, Dean Glover, to rise through the ranks at Port Vale to sign as a professional in 2007.
 He was a semi-regular player in 2007–08 and 2008–09, also playing on loan for Salisbury City, Rochdale, and Stafford Rangers.
-Released in the summer of 2010, he then spent a season with Worcester City, before joining Nuneaton Town.
+Released in the summer of 2010, he then spent a season with Worcester City before joining Nuneaton Town.
 Having helped Nuneaton to win promotion out of the Conference North, he returned to Worcester in July 2012.
-He was loaned out to F.C.
+He was loaned to F.C.
 Halifax Town in March 2013.
-He had a two-month spell at Bradford Park Avenue from January 2014, before joining Hednesford Town.
-He joined Stockport County in December 2014, and moved on to AFC Telford United in July 2015.
-He rejoined Hednesford Town in January 2016, and later played on loan at Alsager Town.
-He signed with Nantwich Town in June 2018, before returning for a third spell at Hednesford Town in May 2019, where also spent a brief time as caretaker-manager.
+He had two months at Bradford Park Avenue from January 2014 before joining Hednesford Town.
+He joined Stockport County in December 2014 and moved on to AFC Telford United in July 2015.
+He rejoined Hednesford Town in January 2016 and later played on loan at Alsager Town.
+He signed with Nantwich Town in June 2018 before returning for a third spell at Hednesford Town in May 2019, where he also spent a brief time as caretaker manager.
 He signed with Rushall Olympic in October 2020 and moved on to Hanley Town in June 2022.
-He returned to Hednesford Town as player-manager in December 2022.
+He returned to Hednesford Town as player-manager in December 2022 and signed for Chasetown as a player in November 2023.
+He joined Eccleshall in September 2025.